-Standing at 7’7,” which tied him in height as the tallest player in NBA history, Manute Bol was a towering figure, even by professional basketball standards.
+Standing at 7’7,” which ties him in height as the tallest player in NBA history, Manute Bol was a towering figure, even by professional basketball standards.
 Scoring against Bol without getting one’s shot blocked could prove to be a complicated endeavor for most players against the sky-high Sudanese native — but slam dunking on him?
 That would be an especially Herculean task, and one that invigorated Boston Celtics’ legend Larry Bird to start the Manute Bol dunk bounty.

 According to former Celtics player Bill Walton, who joined the championship Celtics team in 1985 and related many of his memories playing with Bird, Kevin McHale, Robert Parish and other players from the championship team in his memoir, “Back From The Dead,” the Manute Bol dunk bounty all started with a blocked shot.